Tree art is putting down roots

 It may sound far fetched, but we have it under good authority that art is starting to grow on trees.
 They line our parks, maintain our industries and sustain our existence.
 And trees’ role in public installation art is far from revolutionary.
 One need only bark back to the artist and environmental activist Joseph Beuys’ 7000 Oaks, a project first publicly presented in 1982 at the Documenta 7, it was part tree art, part gesture towards green urban renewal.

-As the conversation around conservation and climate change ramps up, trees appear to have become the medium of choice to engage, educate and inspire audiences.
+As the conversation around conservation heats up, particularly in the midst of the COP26 Climate Change Conference, trees appear to have become the medium of choice to engage, educate and inspire audiences.
 Through tree art, with ambitious large-scale installations, artists are confronting our complex relationship with the natural world.
 They are also proving that art can be a living, breathing material, and serve a higher purpose than concept or aesthetics, as a vehicle for social change.
 These contemporary artists appear to be barking up the right tree:

 Artist: Klaus Littmann